ztcollazo/weasel/README.md

     // Relations, supports: BelongsTo, HasMany (through), HasOne weasel.UseBelongsTo(p, &Place /* pointer to model as second param */)

+    // The other relations are fairly straightforward:
+    // HasOne is basically the same as BelongsTo
+    // HasMany is a Group (see below)
     // HasMany through is slightly different
     // In that case, you would still use the UseHasMany function
     // But in the schema, you would add a `through` tag